2021 CHRCG Roster Gardener Guidelines

 The following guidelines have been established by the members of this garden.
 Please read the guidelines and direct any questions or comments to members of the Advisory Committee.

 1. Two garden meetings and two clean-up days are scheduled each season.
-When appropriate tasks exist, those who cannot attend a clean-up day will be assigned alternate work.
+When appropriate tasks exist, those who cannot attend a clean-up day can choose to perform their assigned tasks at their own pace by clean-up day.
 Alternatively, a non-attending gardener may send a substitute.
-If neither of the above conditions is met, the gardener will be charged a $100 fine.
+Failure to perform the assigned task in a timely manner will result in a $100 fine.
 If the fine is not paid the gardener may have their gardening membership revoked.

 2. All garden plots have fences.
 Gardeners are responsible for maintaining the fences in good order.
 They are also responsible for installing a gate if there is not one already.